Bookings for social visits have now reopened. Health measures, physical distancing and limits to visitor numbers will apply.

 The Visitor's Centre is the first building on the left as you walk up from the car park.

 Visiting with childrenShow more

 Children are welcome to visit the prison.
 Children under the age of 18 years need to be supervised by an adult at all times.

 To book a visit with children please tell the Visitor's Centre when you book the visit.
-A maximum of three visitors apply, exceptions will need special approval.

 The visiting area contains a small play area, on Saturdays and Sunday a family centre worker will be available to assist supervising.

 Child visit restrictions may apply to some prisoners.

 Getting thereShow more